shimaore/esl/README.md

   var client = FS.client(function(){
     this.api(cmd)
     .then( function(res) {
-      // res basically contains the headers and body of FreeSwitch's response. res.body.should.match(/\+OK/);
+      // res contains the headers and body of FreeSwitch's response. res.body.should.match(/\+OK/);
     })
     .then( function(){